-Because of the thickness of our oil and resin, we add small quantities of natural solvent extracted from grapefruit and orange peel.
+Because of the thickness of our oil and resin (almost the consistency of tar), we add small quantities of natural solvent extracted from grapefruit and orange peel.
 It is used in small quantities (not more than 15% by weight and generally under 10%) and should pose no health hazard (some people seem to fear hydrocarbons as if they were lethal -- see our page on solvents for more information).
 Not to people at least, but certainly to mildew.

 When does the woodwork need repainting?In Scotland, the conventional wisdom for architectural maintenance was that woodwork should be repainted with gloss "oil" paint every five years (not that many bother to).
 Conventional wisdom on linseed oil paint websites is that it lasts 15 years without further treatment.
 Moreover, it then only needs repainted with a coat of linseed oil, which costs very little.
 With our inclusion of wood oil, we are aiming for a quarter of a century, a lifespan quoted by some traditional Swedish builder/painters.
 But the success or failure of painted surfaces depends on many variables quite independent of the paint itself, primarily the surface taking the paint (raw wood, planed timber, and what type of wood at that and its ambient moisture content, old paint, linseed putty, silicone, and its exposure to sunlight).
 Like any other paint, linseed paints on north-east facing surfaces, out of the sun and rain, do better than paint on south-west facing surfaces (sorry for not taking you antipodeans into consideration here).
 Like any other paint, linseed paints tend to fail on timbers that get very wet and have an average moisture content well above 15%, as window sills often do.
 And like any other paint, linseed paint does better on rough, "off-saw" timber than on a planed, smooth surface.
 Indeed, the paint will do so much better that it is well worth specifying rough unplaned timber if you are building anew.
 This will add years and years onto the repainting cycle.